Lecture: Rust Mains

 }

-But this switch causes the output to disappear algother.
+But this switch causes the output to disappear altogether.
 The problem, like always, is unflushed buffers.
 When we write data, it doesn't go immediately to its destination.
 Instead it goes to a buffer in RAM.
 Only when that buffer gets full does it get flushed onward.
 Or sometimes newlines cause it to flush.
 Or we can explicitly flush it, which requires some more imports and also error handling:

 Rust